What Are the 6 Most Common Types of Metal Working?

 Overview of the Casting Process

-Casting is one of the most versatile types of metal working, where molten metal is poured into a mold to solidify and form the desired shape.
-Casting is ideal for creating intricate geometries that might be difficult to achieve with other methods.
+Casting is one of the most versatile types of metal working and involves pouring molten metal into a mold to solidify and form the desired shape.
+Metal working tools like molds and furnaces play an important role in ensuring the metal is properly heated and poured into the correct shape.

 Popular Casting Methods